Mensural notation

 Mensural notation is the musical notation system used for polyphonic European vocal music from the late 13th century until the early 17th century.
-The term "mensural" refers to the ability of this system to describe precisely measured rhythmic durations in terms of numerical proportions amongst note values.
+The term "mensural" refers to the notation of precise rhythmic durations based on numerical proportions of note values.
 Its modern name is derived from the terminology of medieval theorists, who used terms like musica mensurata ("measured music") or cantus mensurabilis ("measurable song") to refer to the rhythmically defined polyphonic music of their age, as opposed to musica plana or musica choralis, i.e., Gregorian plainchant.
-Mensural notation was employed principally for compositions in the tradition of vocal polyphony, whereas plainchant retained its own, older system of neume notation throughout the period.
-Besides these, some solely instrumental music could be written in various forms of instrument-specific tablature notation.
+Mensural notation was employed principally for polyphonic vocal music, while plainchant retained the older system of neume notation throughout the period, and some instrumental music was written in various forms of instrument-specific tablature notation.

-Mensural notation grew out of an earlier, more limited method of notating rhythms in terms of fixed repetitive patterns, the so-called rhythmic modes, which were developed in France around 1200.
-An early form of mensural notation was first described and codified in the treatise Ars cantus mensurabilis ("The art of measured chant") by Franco of Cologne (c.
+Mensural notation grew out of an earlier, more limited method of notating rhythms in terms of fixed repetitive patterns, called rhythmic modes, which were developed in France around 1200.
+An early form of mensural notation was described and codified in the treatise Ars cantus mensurabilis ("The art of measured chant") by Franco of Cologne (c.
 1280).
-A much expanded system allowing for greater rhythmic complexity was introduced in France with the stylistic movement of the Ars nova in the 14th century, while Italian 14th-century music developed its own, somewhat different variant.
-Around 1400, the French system was adopted across Europe, and became the standard form of notation of the Renaissance music of the 15th and 16th centuries.
+An expanded system allowing for greater rhythmic complexity was introduced in France with the stylistic movement of the Ars nova in the 14th century, while Italian 14th-century music developed its own, somewhat different variant.
+Around 1400, the French system was adopted across Europe and became the standard form of notation for 15th- and 16th-century Renaissance music.
 Over the course of the 17th century, mensural notation gradually evolved into modern measure (or bar) notation.

-The decisive innovation of mensural notation was the systematic use of different note shapes to denote rhythmic durations that stood in well-defined, hierarchical numerical relations to each other.
-While less context dependent than notation in rhythmic modes, mensural notation differed from the modern system in that the values of notes were still somewhat context-dependent.
-In particular, a note could have the length of either two or three units of the next smaller order, whereas in modern notation these relations are invariably binary.
-Whether a note was to be read as ternary ("perfect") or binary ("imperfect") was a matter partly of context rules and partly of a system of mensuration signs comparable to modern time signatures.
-There was also a complex system of temporarily shifting note values by proportion factors like 2:1 or 3:2.
-Mensural notation used no bar lines, and it sometimes employed special connected note forms (ligatures) inherited from earlier medieval notation.
-Unlike in the earliest beginnings of the writing of polyphonic music, and unlike in modern practice, mensural notation was usually not written in a score arrangement but in individual parts.
+The salient innovation of mensural notation was the systematic use of different note shapes for rhythmic durations, used in well-defined, hierarchical numerical relations to each other.
+This made note lengths less context-dependent than in the earlier rhythmic mode notation, but a note's length could be equal to either two or three units of the next smallest order.
+In modern notation, each type of note is equal to two units of the next smallest one, regardless of context.
+A note in mensural notation could be read as ternary ("perfect") or binary ("imperfect"), depending on rules of context and also on a system of mensuration signs comparable to modern time signatures.
+There was also a complex system of temporarily shifting note values by proportions such as 2:1 or 3:2.
+Mensural notation used no bar lines, and sometimes employed special connected note forms (ligatures) inherited from earlier medieval notation.
+Unlike in very early polyphonic music notation, and unlike in modern practice, mensural notation was not usually written in a musical score format, but rather in individual parts.

 Mensural notation was extensively described and codified by contemporary theorists.
 As these writings, like all academic work of the time, were usually in Latin, many features of the system are still conventionally referred to by their Latin terms.